akashnigam010/fansfirstSTHSSdrafttool/README.md

 ```
 {
-	'id' : number,			// id of the participant verifying email
+	id : number,			// id of the participant verifying email
-	'email' : string		// email address of the participant verifying email
+	email : string			// email address of the participant verifying email
-	'status' : boolean,		// if no error/exception occurred - true, otherwise false
+	status : boolean,		// if no error/exception occurred - true, otherwise false
-	'error' : string  		// populate with error description only when status is false, otherwise always null
+	error : string  		// populate with error description only when status is false, otherwise always null
 }

 ```